-Roman Kostovski has a B.A. in Russian Language and International Relations from the College of William and Mary, and an M.A. in Russian Language and Linguistics from the University of Maryland.
+Roman Kostovski has a B.A. in Russian Language and International Relations from the College of William and Mary and an M.A. in Russian Language and Linguistics from the University of Maryland.
 He also holds a Lecturer of Czech Certification from Charles University in Prague.
 He has taught Czech at George Washington University and worked as a Central and Southeastern European Media Analyst at Georgetown University.
 He translates poetry and prose from Bosnian, Bulgarian, Croatian, Czech, Macedonian, Russian, Serbian, and Slovak into English.
-His translations have appeared in numerous journals, including Absinthe-New European Writings and Watchword Press.
-His translation of Arnost Lustig’s Porgess was published by Northwestern University Press in 2006, and his translation of Viktor Dyk’s Czech classic The Ratcatcher was published by Plamen Press in 2014.
+His translations have appeared in numerous journals, including Absinthe-New European Writings and Watchword Press and the Poet Lore.
+His translations include Arnost Lustig’s Fire on Water (Northwestern University Press, 2006), Viktor Dyk’s Czech classic The Ratcatcher (Plamen Press, 2014), Vitězslav Nezval’s Farewell and a Handkerchief-Poems from the Road (Plamen Press, 2020).
 He founded Plamen Press in 2013, a print-on-demand publishing house for the promotion of literature from Central, Eastern, and Southeastern Europe throughout the English-speaking world.
 He works and resides in Washington, D.C.

 Rachel Miranda Feingold, Managing Editor